-Oral cavity and ist related structures are important since it server as an indicator and mirror for general health status of the whole body.
+Oral cavity and 1st related structures are important since it server as an indicator and mirror for general health status of the whole body.
 [1, 2]

-Pregnancy, which is a non - pathological condition with many associated general physiological alterations that related to the documented increased production of maternal hormones in addition to the new placenta hormones.
+Pregnancy, which is a non pathological condition with many associated general physiological alterations related that to documented increased production of maternal hormones in addition to the new placenta hormones.
 [3]

-20% of pregnant women develop some degree of iron deficiency therefore, additional source of iron are required mainly in late pregnancy.
+Twenty percent of pregnant women develop some degree of iron deficiency therefore, additional source of iron are required mainly in late pregnancy.
 [4]

-Salivary electrolytes concentrations have been found to be related to the hormonal activity and output. ^[5]
+Salivary electrolytes concentrations have been found to be related to the hormonal activity and output.
+[5]

-One might anticipate that some of these physiological changes would be reflected in salivary secretion and composition during pregnancy ^[6].
-Therefore, saliva may provide a potential meas for detection and investigation of the physiological alterations that occur during and after pregnancy. ^[7]
+One might anticipate that some of these physiological changes would be reflected in salivary secretion and composition during pregnancy [6].
+Therefore, saliva may provide a potential means for detection and investigation of the physiological alterations that occur during and after pregnancy.
+[7]

-Calcium is present in all intestinal

-secretion bile, pancreatic and gastric juice included.
+Calcium is present in all intestinal secretion bile, pancreatic and gastric juice included.
 [8]

-Calcium plays a large role information of bones and teeth and only 20 - 30% of dietary calcium is absorbed under normmal condition. ^[9]
+Calcium plays a large information of bones and teeth and only 20 - 30% of dietary calcium is absorbed under normal condition.
+[9]